TMUniversal/papercrypt/README.md

 to generate a 24 word mnemonic phrase.

-Save your data as a JSON file, let's call it `data.json`.
+Save your data as a JSON file: `data.json`, for example.

 Example `data.json` file: